-In order to have a submission removed from the TRI database, EPA recommends that facilities send their request to EPA and the appropriate state agency, if required, by completing a 'Request for Withdrawal' template (provided in Appendix I of this document).
+In order to have a submission removed from the TRI database, facilities must send their request to EPA and the appropriate state agency, if required, by completing a 'Request for Withdrawal' template (provided in Appendix I of this document).
 EPA will review each request and notify the requestor by letter whether or not the withdrawal request has been accepted.
-In order to effectively process the request, you should submit the following information:
+In order to effectively process the request, you should submit the following

-- □ Facility name and TRI Facility Identification Number (TRIFID).
+Facility name and TRI Facility Identification Number (TRIFID).

-- G Facility mailing address.
+- Facility mailing address.

-- D Reporting year.
+- Reporting year.

 - Chemical name.

 - Technical contact name and phone number.

-- □ Name and phone number of the requester.
+- Name and phone number of the requester.

-- \Box Reason(s) for withdrawal.
+- Reason(s) for withdrawal.

-- □ Signature.
+- Signature.